Divorce House Buyout 101: How It Works

 How does a buyout work in a divorce?
 Ultimately, it’s up to you.
 Whether you’re already leaning toward a divorce house buyout or still exploring, being informed about all of your choices is the first step toward making a plan for your home when faced with divorce.

-EasyKnock began with a vision of providing a new way for homeowners to convert their home equity to cash without the expense, hassle, and barriers of the usual choices.
+Sale-leasebacks provide a new way for homeowners to convert their home equity to cash without the expense, hassle, and barriers of the usual choices.
 Your home is one of your most important investments, and it’s your right to access the equity you’ve worked hard to grow.
-By selling your home to EasyKnock and leasing it back, you get the cash from the sale and the flexibility to stay for as long as you need to figure out your next steps.
+By selling your home and leasing it back, you get the cash from the sale and the flexibility to stay for as long as you need to figure out your next steps.

 When a couple decides against selling their home and splitting the profits after divorce, a house buyout enables them to change ownership from joint to single.
 There are home equity alternative options to explore even if you don’t have a mattress full of cash.
 If you are still unsure of options for securing cash from your equity, after reading this article, consult a financial advisor to discuss your options.